 Early heart failure leads to 100-pound weight loss, path to new life

-Congestive heart failure at 30 motivated Travis Ghee to focus his life on better health, family and friends.
+Congestive heart failure at 30 motivated Travis Ghee to refocus his life on family, friends and better health

 Travis Ghee has an intensity honed by years working as a firefighter and extradition agent transporting prisoners across the country.
 His quick smile and laugh soften his demeanor, but he looks like a man who could still handle a hard-nosed criminal or raging house fire.